Muna Wassef: Ramadan 2008

 Muna stars in Seraa Ala El Remal.
 The television series stars actors from the Arab world including Taim Hasan, Saba Mubarak, Hasan Awaytti and Bassel Khayat and is directed by Hatem Ali and written by Hany El-Saady.
 The series is a major TV production.
 It was produced by Dubai Media Incorporated.
 Its estimated cost is over $6 million.
 So far it is the most expensive Arabic TV production ever, and it was released in September 2008.
 The series, which is based on the vision and poetry of His Highness Sheikh Mohammed bin Rashid Al Maktoum, is a Bedouin epic that takes place in the Persian Gulf Bedouin desert at the beginning of the 18th century.

 Ramadan 2009

-In Ramadan 2009 Muna Wassef takes over the Arab television.
-She stars in 4 huge productions.
+In Ramadan 2009 she appeared in 4 productions.
 The main one is the most watched TV show in the Arab World ever, Bab Al Hara.
 She plays the role of a Christian woman who leads the female revolution in Damascus.

 Radio career

-Muna Wassef presented some works in Radio as :
+Muna Wassef presented some works in Radio as: